Clancy, Montana: Geography

 According to the United States Census Bureau, the CDP has a total area of 101.4 km2, all land.
 The CDP includes the community of Alhambra, 1 mi south of Clancy proper.

 Climate

 According to the Köppen Climate Classification system, Clancy has a semi-arid climate, abbreviated "BSk" on climate maps.

 Economy

 Most people who live in and around Clancy work in Montana's capital city of Helena, which is a short drive north on I-15.
-Two restaurants operate in Clancy, the Legal Tender and Chubby's Bar and Grill.
+Two restaurants operate in Clancy.
 Elkhorn Health and Rehabilitation runs a small nursing home in the community, and Clancy Elementary School, a K-8 institution, employs more than thirty people.